Current Undergraduate Students

 At the Eberly College of Science, we are committed to the success of our diverse student population.
 Explore the variety of events and resources we offer from personalized academic advising to curricular and co-curricular programming.

-In addition to your general faculty advisor, Eberly students on the pre-health track should visit the Science Advising Center for additional resources.
+In addition to your general faculty advisor, Eberly students on the pre-health track should visit the Prehealth Advising Center for additional resources.

 Office of Science Engagement